shehani-mash/System_monitor/README.md

 #System Monitor

-A Bash script to monitor system resources like CPU, memory, and disk usage.
+A Bash script and python tkinter GUI to monitor system resources like CPU, memory, and disk usage.

 ##Features
 -Real-time CPU usage monitoring.